Review of searches for vector-like quarks, vector-like leptons, and heavy neutral leptons in proton-proton collisions at $\sqrt{s}$ = 13 TeV at the CMS experiment: Review of vector-like quark searches

 To estimate the background in the hadronic channel, a ``preselection'' sample of events passing all selection requirements except for \PQb tagging is defined, and the distribution of the VLQ candidate mass in this sample is fitted with an exponential function.
-The background estimate is constructed by multiplying the fitted function by the ``background jet-tagged fraction'' (BJTF), which is determined in a low-mass sideband region and corrected for any mass dependence using a region with large \chimodndf.
-The BJTF values range from 0.0009 to 0.0492 across the categories.
+The background estimate is constructed by multiplying the fitted function by the ``background jet-tagged fraction'', which is determined in a low-mass sideband region and corrected for any mass dependence using a region with large \chimodndf.
 In the leptonic category, the SR is defined as events with $\chimodndf<5$ with a \PQb-tagged jet directly originating from the \PQB quark candidate, so the CR consists of events that fail this \PQb tagging requirement.
 The VLQ mass distribution in the CR is fitted with an exponential function over the mass range $800<\mvlq<2000\GeV$, and this distribution is propagated to the SR using a transfer factor: the ratio of \PQb-tagged events to \PQb-vetoed events with $450<\mvlq<900\GeV$.
-This transfer factor ranges from 0.10 to 0.13 across the categories.
 For the estimated background distributions, uncertainties in each fit parameter and normalization factor are propagated to the final background distribution.
 Figure~\ref{fig:sigbkgd} shows the distribution of the reconstructed VLQ mass for the observed data, expected background, and simulated signal events for one hadronic and one leptonic category.